 How to Make Sweet Potato and Mushroom Curry

 Here are some quick visual steps.
-The full recipe with exact measurements can be found within the recipe card below.
+Find the full recipe with exact measurements on the recipe card below.

 Sauté the Onions and Peppers - Bring a large pot to medium-high heat.
 Add the coconut oil and then the onions and peppers.
 Stir them around for about 3 minutes to bring their flavors out.